Ptiloris: Taxonomy and systematics

-The genus Ptiloris was introduced in 1825 by the English naturalist William John Swainson for a single species, the paradise riflebird.
+The genus Ptiloris was introduced in 1825 by the English naturalist William Swainson for a single species, the paradise riflebird.
 This is now the type species.
 The genus name, Ptiloris [pronounced TI-lo-ris], means "feather nose" from the Greek ptilon (feather or down) and rhis (nostril).
 It refers to the frontal feathers hiding the nostrils.

 The genus is part of the bird-of-paradise family, Paradisaeidae, in the order Passeriformes (songbirds).
 The four species are the magnificent riflebird (P. magnifica (Vieillot 1819) – magnificent or splendid), growling riflebird (P. intercedens Sharpe 1882 – referring to its distribution between the two subspecies of P. magnifica), paradise riflebird (P. paradisea, Swainson 1825 – paradise) and Victoria's riflebird (P. victoriae Gould 1849 – after Queen Victoria).
 Two subspecies of P. magnifica are recognised: P. m. magnifica (Vieillot 1819) and P. m. alberti Elliot 1871; the growling riflebird is often considered a subspecies of P. magnifica as well.
-The subspecies have been named on the basis of distribution (see Habitat and Distribution), male attention-attracting call (see Behaviour and Ecology) and cladistic analysis.
+The subspecies have been named on the basis of distribution (see Habitat and Distribution), male attention-attracting call (see Behaviour and Ecology), and cladistic analysis.

-The birds of paradise are thought to have originated 24 – 30 million years ago and belong to the radiation of passerines that occurred in Australia during the last 60 million years.
+The birds of paradise are thought to have originated 24–30 million years ago and belong to the radiation of passerines that occurred in Australia during the last 60 million years.
 As Australia become more arid over the last several million years, the birds of paradise withdrew to the regional rainforests of New Guinea and eastern Australia.
 Ptiloris arose from this residual stock in Australia, from which one member (P. magnifica) has since spread to New Guinea.
 The separation in time of the Australian and the New Guinea P. magnifica determined genetically corresponds to the separation of Australia and New Guinea geographically (i.e. Torres Strait).